QMCSoftware/QMCSoftware/docs/_sources/rst_from_demos/quasirandom_generators.rst.txt

-Once replications and dimensions are set in the first call to gen_dd_samples, they are enforce in folowing calls.
-The fist call to gen_dd_samples can take any n_samples = :math:`2^i`.
+Once replications and dimensions are set in the first call to gen_dd_samples, they are enforced in following calls.
+The first call to gen_dd_samples can take any n_samples = :math:`2^i`.
 However, following calls require n_samples to be :math:`2^i` then :math:`2^{i+1}` then :math:`2^{i+2}` then … Rerunning the previous 3 blocks with different